East Central Community College

 Junior college in Decatur, Mississippi, U.S.

-East Central Community College (ECCC) is a public community college in Decatur, Mississippi.
+East Central Community College (ECCC) is a public community college in Decatur, Mississippi, United States.
 ECCC serves a five-county district: Leake, Neshoba, Newton, Scott and Winston counties.
 It opened in September 1928.

+Campus

+The college includes dormitories, with women in Emma Lee Barber Hall, Mrs. J. L. Jackson Hall, and the Women's Residence Hall, and men in Neshoba, Stella W. Newsome, Scott, and L. O. Todd halls.
+Winston Hall also houses students.
+Leake Hall has married students, students in honors level programs, faculty, and staff.
+The college has twelve single family houses for faculty housing.

 Band

-The Band's name is the Wall O' Sound Marching Band (WOS).
-It was named by band director, Thomas W. Carson.
-Carson died in 2013.
-In 2014 Hunter Corhern was named the head director.
-In 2015, Edward Girling III was named interim head director and was then officially named head director in 2016.
-Edward Girling put together his final Wall O' Sound halftime show for the 2019 ECCC football season and retired in 2020.
-The Wall O' Sound is now under the direction of Mr. Zach Langley.
-The band is known throughout Mississippi for its halftime shows that feature various selections of music, captivating drill, the dazzling Centralettes, and the "Wall O' Sound" of which it produces.
-The WOS performs at all ECCC home football games, playoff games, and bowl games and select away games with a pep band traveling to all away games.
-The band also performs in various events and parades in the surrounding area including the MHSAA Region III Marching Band Evaluations, the Newton Christmas Parade, the Union Christmas Parade, the Carthage Christmas Parade, the Forest Christmas Parade, the Decatur Christmas Parade, and the Philadelphia MLK Parade.
+The college's band is nicknamed is "the Wall O' Sound".
+It performs at all ECCC home football games, playoff games, and bowl games and select away games with a pep band traveling to all away games.
+The band also performs in events and parades in the surrounding area including the MHSAA Region III Marching Band Evaluations, the Newton Christmas Parade, the Union Christmas Parade, the Carthage Christmas Parade, the Forest Christmas Parade, the Decatur Christmas Parade, and the Philadelphia MLK Parade.
 Instrumental scholarships for the Wall O' Sound cover full tuition at East Central Community College.